-- 3.2.1 A method of disseminating strong wind warnings to airlines, airport operations and handling agents should be implemented. - 3.2.2 Airport operations should arrange for checks to be made of work in progress to ensure markers and equipment are secure. - 3.2.3 Airport operations should arrange for airside patrols to be carried out to collect blowing objects and warn air traffic control and operations regarding objects that cannot be retrieved and are blown onto operational areas. - 3.2.4 The safeguarding of light aircraft should be the responsibility of the owner.
-Operational staff should be aware of the effect of high winds on such aircraft and take positive steps to turn aircraft into the wind and to assist in tying them down. - 3.2.5 The safeguarding of aircraft ground equipment should be the responsibility of the owner, but a careful watch should be maintained by airport operations and adequate warnings passed to all airline and handling agencies.
+- 3.2.1 A method of disseminating strong wind warnings to airlines, airport operations and handling agents should be implemented. - 3.2.2 Airport operations should arrange for checks to be made of work in progress to ensure markers and equipment are secure. - 3.2.3 Airport operations should arrange for airside patrols to be conducted to collect blowing objects and warn air traffic control and operations regarding objects that cannot be retrieved and are blown onto operational areas. - 3.2.4 The safeguarding of light aircraft should be the responsibility of the owner.
+Operational staff should be aware of the effect of high winds on such aircraft and take positive steps to tum aircraft into the wind and to assist in tying them down. - 3.2.5 The safeguarding of aircraft ground equipment should be the responsibility of the owner, but a careful watch should be maintained by airport operations and adequate warnings passed to all airline and handling agencies. - 3.2.6 When wind speeds exceed forty (40) knots, aerobridges should be retracted, full lowered, and their shutters closed.
+Where possible, they should also be positioned to face away from the prevailing wind direction to minimize the risks and avoid structural damage.